Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Acknowledgements

 \section{Acknowledgements}

-Two of the authors (AHA and IQ) are really grateful to C. Germani, R. Maartens, and S.L.
+Two of the authors (AHA and IQ) are really grateful to C. Germani, R. Maartens, D. Malag\'on--Morej\'on, and S.L.
 Parameswaran for fruitful and illuminating discussions while this investigation was carried out.
-This research was supported by grants CIC--UMSNH--4.8 Y 4.16, CONACYT 42949--F and 60060--J, COECYT, Instituto Avanzado de Cosmolog\'\i a (IAC), and the MES of Cuba.
-NBC acknowledges a PhD grant from CONACYT.
+AHA and KK also thank B. Figueiredo for useful correspondence and comments.
+AHA is grateful to the staff of the ICF, UNAM and MCTP, UNACH for hospitality.
+This research was supported by grants CIC--UMSNH, CONACYT 60060--J, COECYT, Instituto Avanzado de Cosmolog\'\i a (IAC), the MES of Cuba, PAPIIT--UNAM, No. IN103413-3, {\it Teor\'ias de Kaluza-Klein, inflaci\'on y perturbaciones gravitacionales,} and by the research grant 89298 (2013) granted from the Research Committee of the Aristotle University of Thessaloniki.
+NBC acknowledges a postdoctoral grant from DGAPA--UNAM.
+KK is grateful to the Institute of Physics and Mathematics (IFM) of the University of Michoacan (UMSNH) for hospitality and acknowledges support from a postdoctoral scholarship during 2011 from the Research Committee of the Aristotle University of Thessaloniki.
+NBC, AHA and UN are grateful to SNI for support, while IQ was supported by ``Programa PRO--SNI, Universidad de Guadalajara"â under grant No. 146912.